 Household Choice Exemption - Everyone who is affected by the minimum income may choose to use an automatic hardship exemption for up to six months.
 This Hardship Exemption can be used either at the beginning of the program or saved and used later.
 The six months of exemption can be used all at once, or two months at a time.
 The Head of Household decides when and if they will be exempt

 Please use this form to apply for the Six-Month Household Choice Expemption

 VHA Approved Exemption - In addition to the Household Choice Exemption, affected households who face eviction for non-payment of rent or are in danger of having their utilities shut-off because of the imputed minimum income, may request an additional hardship.
 The VHA Hardship Panel will decide if the household is exempt from Rent Reform.
 VHA Approved Exemptions may be short-term or permanent.

-Once you apply for a VHA Approved Exemption, the Rent Reform portion of your rent will be suspended until a decision is made.
+Once you apply for a VHA Approved Exemption, you may choose to have the rent reform portion of your rent suspended until a decision is made.
 The Hardship Panel may deny your application if they believe you can afford the rent increase.
 The panel may require you to participate in employment related classes or programs in exchange for an exemption.